Alimohammad360/Alimohammad/cleaning_data.md

     SELECT "valueId"
     FROM all_sessions
     GROUP BY "valueId"
-    HAVING COUNT(*) > 1
+    HAVING COUNT(*) > 1);
 /**/

-#To remove the dublicates, this was done in roughly 10 different columns varying the different tables.
+To remove the dublicates, this was done in roughly 10 different columns varying the different tables.
-);